drchrispinnock/gcp-node-example/article.md

 # Introduction

 [Tezos](https://tezos.com) is a proof-of-stake blockchain.
 Anyone can run a Tezos node to participate in the network and contribute to the integrity and resilience of the network.
 Recently I needed to bring up some Tezos nodes quickly on the [Google Cloud Platform (GCP)](https://cloud.google.com/).
-There are many ways to install Tezos.
-You can use docker images, software packages or build from source.
-To provision the virtual machines on GCP, you can use tools like [Terraform](https://www.terraform.io/) or [Pulumi](https://www.pulumi.com).
+There are many ways to install Tezos on GCP.
+One can use docker images, software packages or build from source.
+To provision the virtual machines on GCP, one can use tools like [Terraform](https://www.terraform.io/) or [Pulumi](https://www.pulumi.com).
 On this occasion I wanted to get some hands-on experience with the GCP command line tool, ```gcloud```.

 As with most cloud services, it is possible to interact with GCP on the Unix or Windows command line. ```gcloud``` enables you to interactively provision services by typing commands and by extension allows you to write scripts to provision services very quickly.

 GCP has the advantage that for many of its services, the web front-end offers the the equivalent ```gcloud``` command line code for provisioning tasks.
 This makes it incredibly easy to write provisioning scripts for small projects.

-In the GCP Console, it is possible to run Google Cloud Shell and use ```gcloud``` in the browser, but ```gcloud``` also runs natively on Linux, Macs and Windows.
+In the GCP Console, there is a feature called Google Cloud Shell in which one can run ```gcloud```, but ```gcloud``` also runs natively on Linux, Macs and Windows.

 In this article we will install a Tezos node completely from the command line.
 We will use the Google Cloud Shell in the browser, but you can follow along with ```gcloud``` installed on your machine if you want.
 You will need a GCP billing account either with billing credits or a payment method defined.

 Do not forget to delete any unwanted resources that you create on GCP as you may incur unwanted charges.

 For more details on Tezos, please refer to the [Tezos website](https://tezos.com).
+Please also refer to my [article on setting up a Tezos node](https://chrispinnock.com/tezos/node/).

 # Outline

 We will install a Tezos node and participate in *nairobinet*.
 This is a test network designed to test the Nairobi protocol which will go live on June 23rd 2023.

+A node keeps the full blockchain data or a subset of it depending on the history mode.
 There are three history modes for a node - *archive*, *full* and *rolling*.
-An archive node has all blockchain data from the first block (Genesis block) to present day.
-A full node has enough information to provide most information about the chain but has some information rolled up to save on space.
+An archive node has all the blockchain data from the first block (Genesis block) to present day.
+A full node is able to  to provide most information about the chain but has some information summarised to save on space.
 A rolling node contains enough blocks so that the node can participate in the network.
 We will setup a rolling node because the disc space required is minimal.

 We will use the GCP Compute Engine to bring up a virtual machine with Debian 11 Linux.
-We will install [Octez](https://tezos.gitlab.io), the reference implementation of the Tezos protocol and we will install it using [binary packages](https://pkgbeta.tzinit.org) supplied by Tezos Foundation.
+We will install [Octez](https://tezos.gitlab.io), the reference implementation of the Tezos protocol and we will install it using [binary packages](https://pkgbeta.tzinit.org) supplied by the Tezos Foundation.

+Alternatively, you could choose to participate in the production Tezos network *mainnet* but it will take longer to download and import the snapshot.

-The resources for this article can be found in [GitHub](https://github.com/drchrispinnock/gcp-node-example).
+The resources for this article can be found at [GitHub](https://github.com/drchrispinnock/gcp-node-example).

 # Installation

 1\.
 Login to the [Google Cloud Platform Console](https://console.cloud.google.com/) with your Google account.
-If this is your first login, you will need to activate the account and set it up a billing method[^2].
+If this is your first login, you will need to activate the account and set up a billing method[^2].

 [^2]: You may be eligible for credits if you are new user.

 2\.
 Start the Cloud Shell.
 The Cloud Shell runs in a web browser.
-You can start it by clicking the Cloud Shell button at the top right of the console.
+You can start it by clicking the Cloud Shell button at the top right of the console, here highlighted in green:

 ![Starting Cloud Shell](img/CloudShell.png)